silverbullet1/bbauv/src/Simulation/README.txt

+**Running simulator
+- If you have our aliases installed, can run using sim

 ** Install uwsim:
 - apt-get install ros-hydro-uwsim
 - Use catkin_make to make the workspace
+- Or run the script InstallUWSim.sh in the scrpits folder

 ** Running uwsim for bumblebee:
 - roscore